-- 3.10.1 The examination of Masters Thesis will be conducted in a similar manner to the examination of thesis described in section 3.6. - 3.10.2 In addition, candidates submitting theses, following conclusion of their research, will be required to defend their work orally, through a viva voce examination. - 3.10.3 The member of the viva voce examination will comprise the following - (i) The chairperson appointed by the senate - (ii) External examiner - (iii) Internal examiner - (iv) Supervisor - (v) Head of the department or representative - (vi) Faculty Dean or representative - (vii) Representative from DPGS office
+- 3.10.1 The examination process will comprise two parts, namely, - (i) Examination of Thesis by external and internal examiners - (ii) Oral examination (viva voce) - 3.10.2 In addition, candidates submitting theses, he/she must pass from both internal and external examiners.
+The candidate will be required to defend his/her work orally, through a viva voce examination. - 3.10.3 The member of the viva voce examination will comprise the following - (i) Independent chair (with non voting power) - (ii) External examiner or his/her representative - (iii) Internal examiner(who have not supervised the candidate) - (iv) Supervisor (Silent observer) - (v) Head of the department or representative

+- (vi) Appointee of the faculty Dean - (vii) Representative from DPGS office (observer)

-All examiners (i-vii) must be Ph.D. holders
+All examiners (indicated in i-vii) must be Ph.D. holders